 Children and families in Toledo are those in the country with the highest risk for water-borne diseases because a number of households still rely on unsafe drinking water sources and pit latrines or open defecation.
 The area is affected by malaria and dengue fever outbreaks.
 Over 50% of the population in Toledo cooks on open fire which increases their risk of respiratory illnesses as well as eye diseases.
 Poor sanitation and health is a major obstacle for children to learn and for communities to develop.
 Over 40% of the children in Toledo are malnourished and affected by stunt growth.
 Ignorance continues to be the response towards HIV-Aids prevention and cases.
 Child Aid works to educate children, youth and parents on how to avoid preventable diseases and how to improve nutrition for children and adults – the use of Moringa in food preparation is spearheaded by Child Aid and most families have their own trees.
-Together with schools and families the project spearhead health campaigns, teach children to wash hands and brush teeth, maintain a clean environment and do other activities to improve sanitation.
+Together with schools and families the project spearheads health campaigns, teach children to wash hands and brush teeth, maintain a clean environment and do other activities to improve sanitation.
 The community is mobilized to take the necessary measures in order to minimize malaria and dengue.
 Child Aid put much focus on HIV and Aids awareness.

 The first years of a child’s life have a huge influence on the adult that the child will become.
 Further Belize is a multi-culture and multi-language country where Spanish or local languages such as Mopan Maya or Kekchi are the first or only language for many, while the official language and therefore also the language used in schools is English.
-13% of the children are not passing the grades in the school already from the first class in primary school – mostly due to language barriers.
+13% of the children are not passing the grades already from the first class in primary school – mostly due to language barriers.
 The Child Aid program mobilizes for pre-school enrollment and work together with the pre-schools in various activities.
-The yearly Humana summer program for pre-scholars’ is a good tradition that many looks forward to.
+The yearly Humana summer program for pre-scholars’ is a good tradition that many look forward to.

-4. Children are active in society Children and youth makes up 50% of Belize’s population.
+4. Children are active in society Children and youth makes up 50% of Belize’s population

 39% of the total population is below 15 years of age.
 As the children grow up many are faced with unemployment and an unsecured future.
 Children need to be heard and taken seriously.
 They must have a voice to be directly involved.
-Child Aid program organize clubs for children and youth where the children themselves are the main actors.
+Child Aid programs organize clubs for children and youth where the children themselves are the main actors.
 The project mobilizes the youth to take action about pollution, HIV and Aids, malaria, and much more.

 5. Children in difficult situations